qtile/qtile/CONTRIBUTING.md

 following:

 1. Code: Should conform PEP8 and should pass `make lint`.
-2. Unit tests: Should pass on travis
+2. Unit tests: Should pass CI
 3. Documentation: Should get updated if it needed

 **Feel free to add your contribution (no matter how small) to the appropriate